nnellans/bicep-guide/README.md

 ```

 How to deploy a Module to a different scope using the `scope` parameter
+> [!NOTE]
-> This is important, this is how you can deploy resources to a scope that is different than your 'targetScope' parameter
+> This is how you can deploy resources to a scope that is different than your 'targetScope' parameter

 ```bicep
 module myModule2 '../someFile2.bicep' = {